macp3o/nodejs-upgrade/README.md

 ## MIT License
+Node.js Upgrade is open-source software released under the MIT license.
 See the LICENSE file for details.